 But through all his surgeries, Jose continued to fight.
 He was encouraged by the team around him, especially Curtis, a nurse at the Heart Center.
 "Curtis was great," Jose says.
 "Throughout my time at the hospital, he would tell me to stay positive and kept pushing me to go forward.
 He was my main motivator besides my mom."

 On March 28, 2017, Jose was transferred to Our Children's House to receive physical, occupational and speech therapy.
 There, he worked towards walking again and swallowing better after his tracheostomy.
 Determined, Jose progressed in his recovery and was discharged home six weeks later.

 After months of missing school, Jose was excited to see his friends and return to a routine.
 With doctors' permission, Marisol took Jose to school for a few hours the day after he was released.
 At the time, Jose was still in a wheelchair because he still couldn't walk well from his leg surgery.
 But sitting in class near his friends, Jose says he felt normal again.

 Setting big goals

-Dr. Sutcliffe and the care Jose received at Children’s Health have encouraged him to pursue his childhood dream of becoming a doctor.
+The care Jose received at Children's Health encouraged him to pursue his childhood dream of becoming a doctor.
 He says his experience makes him see things differently, and he now has a connection to others going through a frightening diagnosis.
-When asked how he would encourage others facing a heart condition, Jose says, “You’re just getting held back.
-You just have to overcome that obstacle to accomplish your dreams.”
+When asked how he would encourage others facing a heart condition, Jose says, "You're just getting held back.
+You just have to overcome that obstacle to accomplish your dreams."

 The nationally renowned team of pediatric cardiologists and subspecialists at Children's Health treat the whole spectrum of pediatric heart problems, with a commitment to excellence.
 Learn more about our programs and treatments.